jeangiraldoo/codedocs.nvim/README.md

 #### Customize a docstring style

 You can refer to the [Customize docstring style](#customize-docstrings) section for detailed information about the process and the options available!

 ### Usage

-When your cursor is placed on top of a language's structure (e.g., a function declaration, class, etc.) that you want to document and you trigger the docstring insertion, Codedocs will check if it has a [docstring style for such structure in the programming language you are using](#supported-languages).
+When your cursor is placed on top of a language's structure (e.g., a function declaration, class, etc.) that you want to document and you trigger the docstring insertion, Codedocs will check if it has a [docstring style](#supported-languages-and-structures) for such structure in the programming language you are using.
 If a docstring style is available, it will generate and insert a docstring above or below the structure, depending on the language's docstring style.

 If the structure under the cursor isn't supported by Codedocs, an empty single-line comment will be inserted.

 You can start the docstring insertion either by using a command or a keymap:

-##### Command:
+#### Command

 Codedocs creates the `:Codedocs` command, which can be called manually like this: